NorthernMan54/homebridge-wssensor/nodemcu/README.md

 # homebridge-wssensor ESP8266 LUA Code

-LUA programs for a nodeMCU device to read various sensors and integrate into homebridge-mcuiot.
-Sensors supported are DHT22 Temperature and Humidity Sensor, Bosch BME280 Temperatue, Humidty and Barometric and the YL-69 Soil Moisture Sensor.
-Runs as a simple web server, that responds with sensor data formatted in JSON.
-Device discovery is done via MDNS, and advertises itself as a dht22 service.
+LUA programs for a nodeMCU device to read various sensors and integrate into homebridge-wssensor.
+Supports direct notification and alerting of motion events from a PIR motion sensor.

-JSON Response looks like this

-{ "Hostname": "NODE-871ED8", "Model": "DHT", "Version": "1.1", "Data": {"Temperature": 23.7, "Humidity": 51.8, "Moisture": 1, "Status": 0 }}

-or for a BME280

-{ "Hostname": "NODE-8689D", "Model": "BME", "Version": "1.2", "Data": {"Temperature": 22.97, "Humidity": 48.341, "Moisture": 8, "Status": 0, "Barometer": 1008.512, "Dew": 11.49 }}

 # Hardware